inblockio/aqua-docs/Aqua_Protocol.md

 -   Single revision and range verification (you want to verify a specific part of the content-chain)
-    -   This is useful for verification of identity claims, where trusted parties have signed the claim and for the validator it's sufficient to see that signature.
+    -   This is useful for verification of identity claims, where trusted parties have signed the claim and for the validator it is sufficient to see that signature.
 -   This allows direct verification after every edit via the Guardian.
     This is the preparation in the interaction to provide services